Proculus (praenomen)

 This page is about the Latin praenomen.
 For the 3rd-century usurper, see Proculus.
 For any of several saints named Proculus, see Saint Proculus (disambiguation).

 Proculus is a Latin praenomen, or personal name, which was most common during the early centuries of the Roman Republic.
 It gave rise to the patronymic gentes Proculeia and Procilia, and later became a common cognomen, or surname.
 The feminine form is Procula.
 The name was not regularly abbreviated.

 Use

 Proculus was an uncommon name, but was occasionally used by both patrician and plebeian families.
-Those known to have used it included the Betutii, Geganii, Julii, Sertorii, and Verginii; and naturally Proculus must once have been used by the ancestors of the gentes Proculeia and Procilia.
+Those known to have used it included the Geganii, Julii, Sertorii, and Verginii; and naturally Proculus must once have been used by the ancestors of the gentes Proculeia and Procilia.
 Other families which later used the name as a cognomen may originally have used it as a praenomen.

 The scholar Varro described Proculus as an archaic praenomen, which was no longer in general use by the first century BC.
 As a cognomen, however, Proculus was still common, and it became even more so during imperial times.